Anirudh Ravichander: 2011–2012: Debut and early success

-Anirudh Ravichander made his debut as a music composer in his cousin Aishwarya R. Dhanush's directorial debut 3, starring Dhanush.
-While pursuing his degree at Loyola College, he had done background scores for the short films made by Aishwaryaa and his work on short films convinced her to have him work on her first commercial venture.
+Anirudh Ravichander made his debut as a music composer in his cousin Aishwarya Rajinikanth's directorial debut 3, starring Dhanush.
+While pursuing his degree at Loyola College, he had done background scores for the short films made by Aishwarya and his work on short films convinced her to have him work on her first commercial venture.
 In early November 2011, a leaked version of a song from the film Why This Kolaveri Di!, circulated online and the film's team decided to subsequently release it officially.
 It instantly became popular on social networking sites for its quirky Tanglish lyrics.
 Soon, the song became the most searched YouTube video in India and internet phenomenon across Asia.
 The song revolves around the film's main actor being dumped by his girlfriend; the song is sung by the character in a drunken state, with many of the lines nonsensical.
-According to the composer, 3's director Aishwarya R. Dhanush wanted a light-hearted song about failed love.
-Ravichander quickly composed the tune in about 10 minutes.
+According to the composer, 3's director Aishwarya Rajinikanth wanted a light-hearted song about failed love.
+Anirudh quickly composed the tune in about 10 minutes.

 The remaining songs of the album were released in December and also received very positive reviews from critics.
 A reviewer from Behindwoods noted, "Such a promising debut by a composer hasn't been seen in recent Tamil cinema history", while Rediff.com's reviewer noted that "all the songs in 3 are good and come with appealing instrumental arrangements", concluding that it was "an intriguing collection."
 Anirudh also received praise for his background score in the film.
 He consequently went on to gain recognition for the film through accolades, notably the Vijay Award for Best Find of the Year as well as nominations at the South Indian International Movie Awards and the 60th Filmfare Awards South.
 He also worked on the Telugu dubbed version of the film.
 Anirudh teamed up with Dhanush soon after to produce a Kolaveri-inspired track titled "Sachin anthem" commemorating Sachin Tendulkar in association with the health drink, Boost.